Getting Started – Database Tag

 Configure Drivers

-Define the properties for the desired Sparkplug B host.
+Define the properties for the desired Sparkplug B Host.

 Enter a meaningful Driver Interface Name that you will refer to this physical connection when defining Tags with Sparkplug B source.